 Social business: internal and external audiences

-At its simplest, social business is when an organization engages with an audience using a social platform.
+At its simplest, social business is when a ‘social organization‘ engages with an audience using a social platform.
 The audience could be internal, or external, or both, and the organization could use one platform or many.
 While organizations are using social, they are at the early development end of the Social Maturity Model.
 The model, a continuum defined by several social experts such as the people at social dashboard powerhouse HootSuite in the paper, runs from the rudimentary Social Advocate stage where an organization designates an employee as the ‘social’ contact, all the way to the highly integrated Social Enterprise, in which empowered teams from large organizations interact across multiple time zones, cultures and social media platforms, delivering coordinated communication in accord with a well-developed policy.
 Companies at the Social Advocate stage can’t be expected to optimize the benefits of social.

 One thing the HootSuite white paper notes is that the most effective social organizations look beyond the obvious accumulation of “Likes” and “Follows” on social media to the creation of a process to initiated conversations that lead to conversion.
 As marketing expert Seth Godin notes, “The conversation is happening about your brand whether you’re part of it or not.”
 Successful Social Enterprise companies monitor the discussions about their brands, both the positive and the cringe-inducing, and then they analyze it for better understanding.
 It was Amazon founder Jeff Bezos who said that a brand is “what people say about you when you’re not in the room.”
 Social allows organizations to be, if not in the room, at least within earshot.